Dalsland: Culture

 The municipalities in Dalsland still makes frequent use of the provincial name, as the means to distinguish their history and culture from the rest of West Sweden.
 Culturally, Dalsland is as connected to Värmland as it is to the other neighbouring provinces Västergötland and Bohuslän.

 Tongue

 The dialect is a Swedish language variety known as the Dalbo-dialect.
 It is a variation of the Götamål dialect, and closest related to the other Götaland provinces, although it differs from them in the absence of a guttural R.

 Its location by the Norwegian border has also added some features.
 The dialects vary over the province, since it is mostly hilly but has some more densely populated areas near its borders.
 These areas have been influenced by the neighbour areas.

+One dialectal oddity is the norm for locals to say "bo på Dal", in English "live on [the] Valley", as opposed to the usual "bo i Västergötland", in English "live in Västergötland".

 Sports

 Football in the province is administered by Dalslands Fotbollförbund.